sleeptoken/zettelkasten/Remote Thought/HTML Injection to SSRF via PDF Rendering.md

 - **SecretAccessKey**
 - **Token**

-these were **temporary AWS credentials,** depending on the permissions tied to that IAM role, this could’ve granted access to other AWS services like S3, DynamoDB, etc.
+these were **temporary AWS credentials,** depending on the permissions tied to that `IAM` role, this could’ve granted access to other AWS services like `S3`, `DynamoDB`, etc.

-Besides AWS access keys, see if there is any sensitive data in the user-data IMDS endpoint
+Besides AWS access keys, see if there is any sensitive data in the user-data `IMDS` endpoint
  ```
 http://169.254.169.254/latest/user-data
 ```